michaelfeil/infinity/README.md

 ### Launch it via the Python API

 Instead of the cli & RestAPI use infinity's interface via the Python API.
-This gives you most flexibility.
+This gives you the most flexibility.
 The Python API builds on `asyncio` with its `await/async` features, to allow concurrent processing of requests.
 Arguments of the CLI are also available via Python.

 ```python
 import asyncio